 Only those students who qualify for Special Education Resource services take Resource classes.
 Resource classes are offered in the areas of Language Arts and Math.
-Students with IEP goals for social skills and/or study skills will have these services addressed in a Resource class.
-Both Language Arts and Math offer an applied class, teaching all the grade level standards, but with smaller class sizes and additional support in order to prepare them for a more inclusive educational setting.
+Students with IEP goals for social skills and/or study skills will have these services addressed during the school day, but it is not necessary to register for a specific class for these services.
+Both Language Arts and Math offer an applied class which mimics general education, teaching all of the grade level standards but with smaller class sizes and additional support in order to prepare them for a more inclusive educational setting.
 In addition, students with IEPs will be enrolled in a lab class associated with the academic core goals on their IEP.
-Enrollment in an applied class or the corresponding general education class will be determined by the IEP team.
+All students on an IEP will be enrolled in a lab class that pertains to their academic goals; however, enrollment in an applied class or the corresponding general education class will be determined by the IEP team and school counselors per the student's current academic scores and IEP goal achievement.